 Shakespeare’s sonnet is a strange one, for in it the poet declares his deep love in a language that at times borders on mathematics and cosmology.
 He refers to alteration, removal, proof, a fixed mark (which can be measured by sextants), and "the edge of Doom" (a temporal complement to the star whose “height be taken”).
 Shakespeare is making a general argument here, one that is far from the real-life context of Romeo and Juliet, The Merchant of Venice, or The Taming of the Shrew, where characters have names and passions, families and frustrations.

 The final couplet may suggest that this inapplicable language about love is in fact overblown, and perhaps a type of madness.
 He suggests that everyone uses such language when they are infatuated: if his words are not true, then he never wrote the poem; since he clearly wrote the poem, then his words must be true; we assume he has loved and hence his words must be true.
-He also suggests that anyone in love is unable to everyone This point would be in line with his other very famous sonnet, 130, where he presents his reader with a list of overblown metaphors to describe his love, and then rejects them as inapplicable, asserting that a real woman is superior to imaginary comparisons.
+He also suggests that everyone who is in love thinks their love is always a comfort and will last forever — which is clearly wishful thing.
+This point would be in line with another of his famous sonnets, 130, where he presents his reader with a list of overblown metaphors to describe his love, and then rejects them as inapplicable, asserting that a real woman is superior to imaginary comparisons.

 In “Sonnet 116” Shakespeare gives a deep yet abstract definition of love.
 His message (true love overcomes all) and some of his phrases (such as “rosy lips and cheeks”) might be used by a lover, yet the language of the poem is most often logical, analogical, even mathematical.
 Indeed, Shakespeare’s rhetorical aim seems more argumentative than expressive or personal.
 It is certainly not the type of language you should use on a date!
 Imagine substituting You have such soft lips with I love your tuberculum labii superioris.
 Or I will never stop loving you with Interest will accrue on our mutual satisfaction.
 If you make this sort of verbal miscalculation, you might then be left — alone — to calculate the water pressure of a cold shower.